Hand Sanitiser Spray 70% Alcohol - Blood Orange & Pink Grapefruit - Natural & Organic

-Keep your hands clean and soft with this 70% Alcohol Hand Sanitiser Spray, infused with palm-free plant glycerine to prevent dryness and the signature Cleanse blend of essential oils of lemon, eucalyptus, rosemary, cinnamon and clove.
+Keep your hands clean and soft with this 70% Alcohol Hand Sanitiser Spray, infused with palm-free plant glycerine to prevent dryness and the signature blend of blood orange and pink grapefruit essential oils.

 At Bloomtown, the team uses this product all day, every day in the workshop with no dryness or irritation whatsoever - in fact, our hands are softer than ever!